National Public School, Rajajinagar

-National Public School (or NPS-RNR or NPS-R) is a school located in Bangalore, India, established in 1959 by K. P. Gopalkrishna.
-The campus, which consists of four buildings, is located on Chord Road, 5th Block, Rajajinagar.
+National Public School (or NPS-RNR or NPS-R) is a school established in Bangalore India in 1959 by K. P. Gopalkrishna.
+The campus, which consists of four buildings, is located in Rajajinagar.

 House system

 Students are divided into four houses which have been assigned a colour each.
-They are, "Phoenix" (blue), "Centaur" (red), "Pegasus" (yellow), and "Orion" (green).
+They are, "Orion" (green), "Centaur" (Red), "Pegasus" (yellow), and "Phoenix" (Blue).
 Every year, the houses compete for two trophies: the Sports Cup (awarded for athletics performance), and the House Cup (awarded for other merits such as drama, science, mathematics, etc).
+Each house has a house captain, who is elected by the students.

 Facilities

 The school has two auditoriums.
 It has senior and junior science laboratories, a computer laboratory and other facilities like libraries, art rooms and a music room.

 Sports

 There are sports events conducted for classes 1 to 12 and kindergarten.
-Volleyball, basketball, football and throw-ball are the permitted outdoor sports, along with badminton, chess and annual races.
+Cricket, volleyball, basketball, football and throw-ball are the permitted outdoor sports, along with badminton, chess and annual races.